Volscente/NexusLLM/docs/transformers_theory.md

 Pass the standardised attention score in Softmax function to normalise it.

 ### Step 5 - Retrieve Relevant Tokens
-Multiply the value vector by the Softmax score, in order to retrieve relevant tokens.
+Multiply the **Value Tensor** by the Softmax score, in order to retrieve relevant tokens and their content.

 ### Step 6 - Compute Self-Attention
 Sum up the weighted value vectors to obtain the self-attention matrix.